 - Maintenance: Not only do you have to make sure you have enough charcoal in the house, you also need to make sure you have enough propane, which could require multiple trips depending on how quickly you use one or the other.

-- Char-Broil Gas2Coal 3-Burner Liquid Propane and Charcoal Hybrid Grill (437. on Amazon)
+Char-Broil Gas2Coal 3-Burner Liquid Propane and Charcoal Hybrid Grill, $299 at Walmart

 Smokers are a special type of grill designed for smoking large quantities of food over a long period.
 Smokers cook at low temperatures, via indirect heat, that creates a smoky environment which infuses the food with flavor and typically makes food more tender over the long run.
 Many smokers function differently than other grills, using wood chips instead of charcoal for the flavor and a water basin to control the temperature.
 While charcoal and gas grills can be hacked, in a sense, to function as a smoker, a smoker can not function as a regular grill.
 So if you want quick and easy, or to make many different types of foods at once, a smoker may not be the right apparatus.